ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 sudo unlink usr/bin/python3
 ```
 ## Configuring Latest PIP Version:
-If you want to use pip (python installation pipeline), you have to install it.
-You can install it with python 3.
+If you want to use pip (python installation pipeline), you have to install it first.
+### Manual Installation:
+You can install pip with python 3.
 Run in a terminal:
 ```
 sudo apt install python3-pip
 ```